Smith-Pad/subjects/README.md

 In this subsection, we are going to be talking about the experimental feature called Topic Route Test.
-Topic Route Test allows the ability to test out dynamic features when it comes to Subjects Generation, as normally as a sub-feature of the Smith-Pad Subjects Feature.
+Topic Route Test allows the ability to test out dynamic features when it comes to Subjects Generation.

+For the test, the script that is used for the topic route is based on shell scripting. like BASH, which has user prompts what will generate a lesson plan and generate it dynamically.